liuyanice/ES2/README.md

 ## Contact
-If you have any query, please feel free to contact us at: 56200522@qq.com,  liuyan@my.swjtu.edu.cn and yyang@swjtu.edu.cn
+If you have any query, please feel free to contact us at: 56200522@qq.com,  liuyan@my.swjtu.edu.cn